Premier League Leicester City Football Club lifts its performance with MCR's powerful hospitality POS solution

 Operational efficiencies are also apparent.
 Closing the match-day event is now reduced to a matter of hours, not days.
 Detailed analysis of product sales, revenues and KPI data are delivered to the management teams in real-time during and post-event.

-Leicester City FC is looking to generate deeper insights into sales-mix trends for different event profiles for example.
-Symphony from MCR is expert and can provide support.
+Leicester City FC is working with MCR Systems to generate deeper insights into sales-mix trends for different event profiles.